COVID-19 Resource Guide

 I’m not able to file taxes in time or need assistance with filing given the current circumstances.

-- The deadline to file and pay taxes has been extended to July 15, 2020.
+- The deadline to file and pay taxes was extended to July 15, 2020.

-How much aid can my family and I expect from the Coronavirus, Aid, Relief, and Economic Security Act?
+How much aid can my family and I expect from the Coronavirus, Aid, Relief, and Economic Security Act that passed Congress in March?

 - A one-time tax-free recovery rebate of $1,200 is available to every American with a valid social security number whose income is at or below $75,000.
 That’s $2,400 per married couple, with an extra $500 per child.
 That assistance is reduced for those earning between $75,000 – $99,000, and ends at $99,000.
 Income amounts are determined based on 2019 tax returns, if filed, or 2018 returns.
 For seniors and individuals with disabilities, the IRS will identify beneficiaries using SSA-1099 and RRB-1099 information.